sdziallas/comp55/docs/labs/9-Github.md

 ## Step 4 (Martyr to commit, Hackslash to pull afterwards)

-Let's have the Martyr make a commit
+Let's have the Martyr make a commit - **if you don't remember your roles please review them now.**

-Remember how in grade school you sometimes had a talking stick where the person holding the stick was able to talk?
-For this lab we're going to start by doing something similar, where I want your team to take turns making a change, committing the change and pushing it to the repository, to help with this. **make sure everyone remembers who they are according to the labels up top.** While one person is holding the talking stick they will be the only ones making changes to code, everyone else should just watch them.
-Now this isn't realistic, but this is just meant to again get us used to the workflow of how to use leverage this software while working on a group project.
+Remember how in grade school sometimes when discussions were unruly you had a *talking stick* where the person holding the stick was the only one able to talk?
+For this lab we're going to mimic this behavior, where I want your team to take turns with the *programming stick*.
+While one person is holding the programming stick they will be the only ones making changes to code, everyone else should just watch them.
+Now this isn't realistic, but this is just meant to again get us used to the workflow of how to leverage this software while working on a group project.
 Let's have the martyr make a change to the code and then **commit and push** the change.
 One note on committing.
 When committing in the git staging view you end up seeing